fenzaiway/some-stars/README.md

 *   [maqi1520/mdx-editor](https://github.com/maqi1520/mdx-editor) - ⛷ A versatile WeChat typesetting editor，also a cross-platform Markdown note-taking software ⛷ 微信排版编辑器，也是一款跨平台 Markdown 笔记软件

 *   [MichaelYuhe/chrome-extension-starter](https://github.com/MichaelYuhe/chrome-extension-starter) - Chrome extension starter template with React, TypeScript, Vite and Tailwind.

-*   [vbenjs/vue-vben-admin](https://github.com/vbenjs/vue-vben-admin) - A modern vue admin.
-It is based on Vue3, vite and TypeScript.
-It's fast！

 *   [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL